GRAND TOTALS for 1st Time Service

 Thorough Cleaning:

-Removing and vacuuming beneath the keys, really shining up each key, brightening strings with steel wool, dusting beneath the hard-to-reach grand strings, vacuuming throughout entire piano, nice cabinet polish to finish up.
+Removing and vacuuming beneath the keys, really shining up each white key, brightening strings with steel wool, dusting beneath the hard-to-reach grand strings, vacuuming throughout entire piano, nice cabinet polish with cheesecloth to finish up.

 Evaluation: